zlaski/loudgain/README.md

 ## NEWS, CHANGELOG

+**2019-09-03** – **v0.6.5** released:
+  * Rework file type detection: Add container format, since relying on the codec alone isn’t safe enough to determine which tag type to write.
+This will also handle files with incorrect extensions correctly.

 **2019-09-02** – **v0.6.4** released:
   * Some code cleanup in the tagger.
   * Added rudimentary WAV file tagging support (by writing ID3v2 tags into the "ID3 " chunk).
 This is a format understood by _foobar2000_, _VLC_ and others.